CrouzetC/TeleGameJam-eXCeL/readme.md

 ## by the team *eXCeL*

-The video game *Waifu Projects* was made during the *TéléGameJam* of the 22/05/2020.
+The video game *Waifu Projects* was made during the *TéléGameJam* of the 22/05/2020. <br />
-This event was a Game Jam organized by the club *TéléGame Design* (https://github.com/TeleGD).
+This event was a Game Jam organized by the club *TéléGame Design* (github.com/TeleGD).

 To play the game :
 - go to the section *Releases* of this repository